Up to four years full-time or seven years part-time

 Named in memory of Birkbeck’s former President, and one of the greatest historians of the twentieth century, the Eric Hobsbawm Postgraduate Scholarship fund offers financial assistance for research expenses (including travel, accommodation, conference fees and particular training needs) to doctoral students in the Department of History, Classics and Archaeology.

-Our School attracts other funding for studentships that ensure researchers of the highest standard can pursue their research with us.
-We offer a limited number of fully funded research opportunities, find out more here.
+The School of Social Sciences, History and Philosophy attracts funding for studentships that ensure researchers of the highest standard can pursue their research with us.
+Find out more about research funding opportunities at Birkbeck.

 Our Research Culture